meilisearch/documentation/guides/introduction/quick_start_guide.md

 ## Add Documents

-To add documents to MeiliSearch you must provide [documents](/guides/main_concepts/documents.md) in the form of `JSON objects`, as well as a name for the [index](/guides/main_concepts/indexes.md) where they will be stored.
+To add documents to MeiliSearch you must provide:
+- [documents](/guides/main_concepts/documents.md) in the form of `JSON objects`
+- the name for the [index](/guides/main_concepts/indexes.md).
+An index is where the documents will be stored.
 If you try to add documents to an index that doesn't already exist, an index with the given name is automatically created.
-It is also possible to create indexes manually using the [create index endpoint](/references/indexes.md#create-an-index).

-Documents are the basic building blocks of your database.
-Whenever you perform a search query on an index, MeiliSearch examines the data contained in your documents and returns the ones that match your query, in order of [relevancy](/guides/main_concepts/relevancy.html).

 To be processed, all documents must share one common <clientGlossary word="field" /> which will serve as [primary key](/guides/main_concepts/documents.md#primary-key) for the document.
 Values in that field must always be **unique**.